tdwg/website/conferences/2024/oral-presentations/index.md

 If you decide to update your presentation file (.pptx, .pdf, .mp4) after the initial upload, the easiest way to do this _without_ destroying the link to the file or the file name is to replace the file in the following manner:
 - Sign in to Google _before_ clicking the link to find/upload your presentation.
 Your Google account can use any email (gmail not necessary)
-- Find your original file (file name may have been changed slightly by the conference organizers; do not change it)
+- Find your original file (file name may have been changed by the conference organizers, but should have your family name visible; do not change it)
 - Right click on the file name and from the pop-up menu, choose "File information"
 - You should then choose the option to "Manage versions"
 - Click `Upload new version` and do so